coderkarthiko/dl2/README.md

 2. Backpropagation to up-sampling and transpose convolution is computationally similiar to sub-sampling and convolution layers...I would have implemented them earlier if I had realized this...

-*Convolution operation -*

 ![](cnnforward.png)

 3. Convolutional neural networks are simply sparse multi-layer perceptrons.
 If convolution layers are fully-connected we will be able to learn more features but the number of operations to get through a single convolution layer will explode.

-*Convolution weights structure -*
+Image below from Chris Olah's blog.

 ![](conv_forward.png)

 4. Implementing batch normalization - I understood how the forward pass worked (you normalize, scale and then shift) but I only later understood the derivation of the backward pass after working out the gradient for small layers and going through some blogposts.

-*Batch normalization computational graph -*
+Below is the batch-norm computational graph.

 ![](bncircuit.png)